Lonoke County, Arkansas

-Lonoke County is located in the Central Arkansas region of the U.S. state of Arkansas.
+Lonoke County is a county located in the Central Arkansas region of the U.S. state of Arkansas.
 As of the 2020 census, the population was 74,015, making it the 10th-most populous of Arkansas's 75 counties.
 The county seat is Lonoke and largest city is Cabot.
-Lonoke County was formed on April 16, 1873, from Pulaski County and Prairie County, and was named as a corruption of "lone oak", after a large red oak in the area that had been used by a surveyor to lay out the Memphis and Little Rock Railroad.
+Included in the Central Arkansas metropolitan area, with Little Rock as the principal city, it is an alcohol prohibition or dry county.

+Etymology

+Lonoke County was named for the "lone oak" located in the county at the time of its formation, by simply spelling it phonetically, at the suggestion of the chief engineer of the Cairo & Fulton Railroad.

+History

-Located within Central Arkansas, the county's varied geography can be roughly broken into thirds horizontally.
+Formed on April 16, 1873, from Pulaski and Prairie counties, Lonoke County's varied geography can be roughly broken into thirds horizontally.
 The top third has rolling hills at the edge of the Ozarks, including the Cabot area.
 The middle third, including the Lonoke area, contains portions of the Grand Prairie, a flat native grassland today known for rice farming, an important part of the culture, economy and history of Lonoke County.
 The southern third, including the Scott area, is home to the alluvial soils of the Arkansas Delta.
 Historically, a military road and a railroad brought settlers to the area, and cotton cultivation was very profitable.
 In 1904, a demonstration that rice could grow well on the same land coupled with sinking cotton prices drove the area into rice cultivation.
-During World War I, a United States Army World War I Flight Training airfield, Eberts Field, was constructed.

-Lonoke County is included in the Central Arkansas metro area, with Little Rock as the principal city.
-In addition to agriculture, the county's economy sees tourists at the Camp Nelson Confederate Cemetery, Joe Hogan Fish Hatchery and Toltec Mounds State Park, Lonoke County is an alcohol prohibition or dry county.
+During World Wars I and II, Lonoke County was home to Eberts Field, a U.S. Army airfield.
+Today the land is used in aquaculture.